-Environmental Results Achieved: By better understanding the historical landscape, the project supports more sustainable restoration and land management in the face of future climate change.
-While the environmental results cannot necessarily be quantified, the projects results provide guidance and framework for developing a more resilient landscape to both the fragile habitats surrounding the estuary and essential infrastructure.
+Environmental Results Achieved: By better understanding the historical landscape, the project supports more sustainable restoration and land management to adapt to future environmental challenges.
+While the environmental results cannot necessarily be quantified, the projects provide guidance and framework for developing a more resilient landscape to both the fragile habitats surrounding the estuary and essential infrastructure.